IBM-Cloud/bluemix-go/examples/container/albcreate/README.md

 # Alb example

-This example shows how to enable or disable an alb.
+This example shows how to create a new an alb.

 Example: